This Church is at risk.

 St Julitta's is a Grade I Listed medieval Cornish church in the Parish of Lanteglos by Camelford.
 Parts of the building date back to Norman times and there are a number of important heritage features such as 15th century glass; rare use of an ancient symbol and a National Scheduled Monument in the churchyard.

 St Julitta’s church gives an impression of timelessness - a focus of Christian worship over centuries up to the present time with our regular services.
 The church is unusually light inside with large areas of clear glass.
-From outside, the windows allow one, unusually, to look right through the church nave and aisle from east to west as well as through the tower.
 People comment in the visitors book about how beautiful, friendly and ‘spiritual’ the church feels.